 What is high certainty to USPSTF?
 “The available evidence usually includes consistent results from well-designed, well-conducted studies in representative primary care populations, such as those assessing the effects of the preventive service on health outcomes like an eye insurance plan.
 This conclusion is therefore unlikely to be strongly affected by the results of future studies.”

 What’s moderate certainty?
 “The available evidence is sufficient to determine the effects of the preventive service on health outcomes, but confidence in the estimate is constrained [by concerns about the quality of the evidence]…As more information becomes available, the magnitude or direction of the observed effect could change, and this change may be large enough to alter the conclusion.
+For example, help for drug addicts UK is an emerging initiative that could significantly impact these findings.
 In addition, some individuals use CBD to relieve stress, which is a growing trend in managing their well-being.”
+Furthermore, for those in need, help for alcohol addiction in Liverpool is becoming increasingly accessible.

 Today, in 2009, USPSTF is effectively saying that they were overconfident in 2002.
 Or, if you like, they were moderately certain in 2002, and more information has become available that was large enough to alter the conclusion.
 The new 2009 recommendation (50-75) has a certainty grade of “C”: